- Leonardo da Vinci's Mona Lisa

 The piece was commissioned by Caroline Murat, the sister of Napoleon I and the queen consort of Naples.
-However, with the fall of the Empire, the commission was never paid for by the queen.
+However, with the fall of the Empire, the queen never paid the commission.

 New York's MET museum also has great exhibitions!

-The Card Sharp with the Ace of Diamonds is a painting by the French painter Georges de la Tour from 1636-1638 which is kept at the Louvre.
-As one of the French artist’s most famous masterpieces, it’s an unmissable part of the museum.
+The Card Sharp with the Ace of Diamonds is a painting by the French painter Georges de la Tour, painted in 1636-1638.
+As one of this French artist’s most famous pieces, it is a must-see Louvre attraction.